cvuchener/g500/doc/memory.md

 ### Page checksum

-At the end of each persistent memory page, LGS write a 16 bits CRC from the 510 previous bytes using the following algorithm (from libratbag):
+At the end of each persistent memory page, LGS write a 16 bits CRC from the 510 previous bytes using the following algorithm (CRC-CCITT (0xFFFF) from libratbag):

 ```
 	crc = 0xFFFF;